sql-machine-learning/elasticdl/docs/designs/flatten_odps_key_value_table.md

         self.forward(*feature_values)
 ```

-### Infer the Feature Names and Generate the SQL to Transform.
+### Infer the Feature Names and Generate the SQL to Transform

 If the number of features in key-value pairs string is very large, it is
 tedious for users to write the feature names in the transformation SQL.